nyantee/ashen733__AlgoSims2016/README.md

 Not sure why my volcano and fireworks drawings both start with a line or box of particles moving slowly up the screen before the actual animation begins or how to fix that.

+Week 4

+I spent most of my time for this homework trying to figure out a way to most effeciently build the solar system.
+I tried using arrays in one of the attempts I posted and then individual objects in another.
+I was trying to cement my knowledge of arrays and how to use them.